 For the first 6 months of life, it is recommended that your newborn baby should sleep in the same room as you.
 It presents a lot of benefits, from stable physiology to preventing sudden infant death syndrome and long-term emotional health.
 However, being in the same room as you do not mean being in the same bed.
 Sleeping in the same bed as your infant is potentially dangerous and should be avoided at all costs.
-So what is your best option?
+That is why looking at some of the best cradles might be the best option.

 The benefits of a cradle